pminervini/RedeasyJS/README.md

 # ReligionJS

-A small REST interface to the Redis distributed Key-Value store
+A small REST interface to the Redis in-memory key-value data store

 ## Running